 On June 28, 1997, one of the most bizarre and infamous fights in boxing history took place at the MGM Grand Garden Arena in Las Vegas.

-The heavyweight title fight between Mike Tyson and Evander Holyfield was a rematch of a fight six months earlier between the pair that left Iron Mike dazed and bloodied in a shocking upset.
+As heard in Episode 37 of History of the 90s, the heavyweight title fight between Mike Tyson and Evander Holyfield was a rematch of a fight six months earlier between the pair that left Iron Mike dazed and bloodied in a shocking upset.
 The rematch was advertised as “The Sound and the Fury” but it will be remembered in history as the “Bite Fight.”

 Here’s how things went down: